 Areas With Moderate Design Regulations

-If building in a development or within county or city limits, you may be subject to specific requirements such as the type, size and style of your log home.
-Some developments may specify that all homes must be log homes with round logs, some might have a green focus, others might dictate the amount of brick, stone or metal that may – or must – be used on the exterior.
+If building in a development or within county or city limits, you may be subject to specific requirements such as the type, size and style of your log home or timber home.
+Some developments may specify exterior and/or interior design elements and materials.
 Knowing the unique parameters of your site will help your team design your home right the first time.

 Developments with Specific Requirements

 Understanding the design requirements of your build location is a very important aspect of the home design process.
-Make sure your architectural team has performed their due diligence so they know about any restrictions in advance.
-A team with experience and forethought will guide you through the design process and into permitting smoothly.
+Make sure your architectural design team has performed their due diligence so they know about any restrictions in advance.
+At PrecisionCraft and M.T.N.
+Design, we have experience creating homes with and without restrictions and will guide you through the design process and into permitting smoothly.